duttm/Multiscale-Multiresolution-CG-Models-for-Peptoids/Nspe-Npmb-NLys/AA-Model/Plumed/README.md

 Plumed is used to implement an enhanced sampling technique known as Metadynamics.

+Specially, we apply parallel-baised metadynamics.
+The input parameters for this technique is adapted from Zhao et al [[1](https://dx.doi.org/10.1021/acs.jpcb.0c04567?ref=pdf)]

 Why do we need MetaD? :The omega dihedral in a peptoid backbone, i.e., Calpha - Carbonyl_carbon- Nitrogen - Calpha needs to sample cis and trans isomerization states.
 A unbiased MD simulation cannot do so within a reasonable amount of time.
 MetaD helps in sampling both cis and trans states of the omega dihedral within a minimum of 20 ns.